cap-js/cap-getting-started-tutorial/exercises/06_node_adding_fiori_elements.md

 The application is now generated and in a few seconds you can see it in the `app` folder of your project.
 It contains a `incidents` and a `webapp` folder with a `Component.js` file that is characteristic for an SAPUI5 app.

-## Modify the UI with the Fiori Page Editor

 ***

 Proceed with the next step: [Adding authorization](07_node_adding_authorization.md)